-The board also receives feedback from its brokers on investors' and the market's perceptions of the company.
+The board also receives feedback from its brokers on investors' perceptions of the company.

-The company makes announcements using the regulatory news service ('RNS') throughout the financial year on major developments.
+The company makes announcements using the regulatory news service throughout the financial year on major developments.

 The AGM provides an opportunity for all shareholders to ask questions and to meet the directors.